Severi curves of rational elliptic surfaces: Noether-Lefschetz Theory

 \subsection{Lattice-polarized K3 surfaces}

 Let $\Lambda_{\K3} = U^{\oplus 3}\oplus \E8(-1)^{\oplus 2}$ be the middle cohomology lattice of an arbitrary K3 surface.
-For our purposes, we will consider only special K3 surfaces, which admit an elliptic fibration structure, or even further come from a rational elliptic surface via base change.
-Let $M$ be a lattice of signature $(1,l)$ that admits an isometric embedding into $\Lambda_{\K3}$.
+For our purposes, we will consider only special K3 surfaces, which admit an elliptic fibration structure, or even further, come from a rational elliptic surface via base change.
+Let $M$ be a lattice of signature $(1,l)$ equipped with an isometric embedding into $\Lambda_{\K3}$ and a {\it very irrational} vector\footnote{A vector $v\in M\otimes \R$ is very irrational if it is not contained in $M'\otimes \R$ for any sublattice $M'\subset M$ of smaller rank.} $v\in M\otimes \R$ with $v^2>0$.

-\begin{defn} An $M$-quasi-polarized K3 surface is a pair $(S,\iota)$, where $S$ is a smooth K3 surface, and $\iota:M \hookrightarrow \NS(S)$ is a primitive isometric embedding such that $\iota(M)$ contains the class of a pseudo-ample line bundle. \end{defn}

-There is a period map that associates to an $M$-quasi-polarized K3 surface the polarized weight 2 Hodge structure on $M^\perp\subset \Lambda_{\K3}$.
-This map is an isomorphism by the global Torelli theorem for polarized K3 surfaces \cite{dolgachev-lattice-polarized}.
+\begin{defn} An $M$-quasi-polarized K3 surface is a pair $(S,\iota)$, where $S$ is a smooth K3 surface, and $\iota:M \hookrightarrow \NS(S)$ is a primitive isometric embedding such that $\iota(v)$ is a nef and big $\R$-divisor class. \end{defn} This definition differs slightly from the original one found in \cite{dolgachev-lattice-polarized}; it appears in \cite{alexeev-engel}, where the authors corrected the original definition to make the main theorems of \cite{dolgachev-lattice-polarized} true.
+There is a period map that associates to an $M$-quasi-polarized K3 surface the weight 2 polarized Hodge structure on $M^\perp\subset \Lambda_{\K3}$.
+This map is an isomorphism --- see Theorem~\ref{dolgachev-torelli} below.